 How To Make A Face Mask

-We all need to play a part in helping to slow the transmission of COVID-19 across New Zealand.
-So, to help you prepare we’ve outlined a step-by-step guide on how to make your own reusable DIY face mask.
+We all need to play a part in helping to slow the transmission of COVID-19 across Australia.
+Medical experts are now recommending we use face masks when out in public.
+So, to help you help our communities – we’ve outlined a step-by-step guide on how to make your own reusable DIY face mask.
 Here you will also find a very handy FAQ section with some other helpful tips.

 View our free step-by-step guides and videos below or get creative with our DIY Face Mask Projects.